davidallison12/loan_application_app/README.md

 ---
 ## 🖥️ How to Use

-1. Open the application in your browser at http://localhost:3000.
+1. **Locallly:** Open the application in your browser at http://localhost:3000.

+   **Deployed Site:** Open the application in your browser at https://loan-application-app-rose.vercel.app

-2. Fill out the loan application form with all required fields.
+3. Fill out the loan application form with all required fields.
    Note: If you use a requested amount < $10,000 or > $50,000 application will be denied

 4. Submit the form.